 Heidi has an MBA in Management Consulting from Royal Roads University, a Diploma in Financial Management from Damelin College and has studied Psychology and Communications.
 She is a Fellow Certified Management Consultant (FCMC) the highest award in her field.
 Heidi is also an ACP (Actionable Consulting Partner), MFC (MacKay Forum chair) and trained in Dare to Lead Leadership, as well as in Coaching Competencies for Leaders.

 Breakdown the Communication Barriers – Leadership through Effective Communication

 Leadership through effective communication is essential for any organization.
-It is always important but is particularly crucial during a crisis.
-This session will guide participants how to lead through effective communication.
+It is always important but even more during a crisis.
+This session will guide you how to lead through effective communication.
 It will also provide recommendations on how to effectively use virtual communications tools such as Zoom and MS teams to maintain important internal and external relationships.

 ABOUT THE PRESENTER: